earlephilhower/arduino-pico/docs/platformio.rst

 Refer to the general documentation at https://docs.platformio.org/.

-Especially useful is the `Getting started with VSCode + PlatformIO <https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation), [CLI reference](https://docs.platformio.org/en/latest/core/index.html) and [platformio.ini options](https://docs.platformio.org/en/latest/projectconf/index.html)>`__ page.
+Especially useful is the `Getting started with VSCode + PlatformIO <https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation>`_, `CLI reference <https://docs.platformio.org/en/latest/core/index.html>`_ and the `platformio.ini options <https://docs.platformio.org/en/latest/projectconf/index.html>`_ page.

 Hereafter it is assumed that you have a basic understanding of PlatformIO in regards to project creation, project file structure and building and uploading PlatformIO projects, through reading the above pages.

 Current state of development
 ----------------------------

 At the time of writing, PlatformIO integration for this core is a work-in-progress and not yet merged into mainline PlatformIO.
-This is subject to change soon.
+This is subject to change once `this pull request <https://github.com/platformio/platform-raspberrypi/pull/36>`_ is merged.

 If you want to use the PlatformIO integration right now, make sure you first create a standard Raspberry Pi Pico + Arduino project within PlatformIO.
 This will give you a project with the ``platformio.ini``